-In 1896, the colleges and universities in the United States adopted a uniform code governing academic dress.
+In 1896, the colleges and universities in the United States adopted a uniform code governing academic dress and all graduates from the University of Colorado wear black gowns.
 Those who are receiving a master’s or doctor’s degree from the University of Colorado wear hoods lined with the university colors, silver and gold.
-The velvet border of the hood indicates the degree and usually follows the same code as the color of the tassels.
+The velvet border of the hood indicates the degree and master's graduates wear a blck cap and tassel, while the doctor graduates have a gold bullion tassel attached to their tam.

 The Oxford cap, usually referred to as a mortarboard, has a long tassel that is fastened by a button on the top.
 Candidates for baccalaureate degrees wear the tassel pendant over the right front of the cap before the degree is conferred, and over the left thereafter.
 The color of the tassel on the bachelor’s cap indicates the field of study, with the exception of the BA degree whose candidates wear white tassels indicating the arts.